 Step 3: Cut the inner circle

-Take the first piece with the drawn design and use a ø38mm hole saw with a ø6mm drill bit to drill through the wood piece.
+Take the top piece (the one with your drawn design) and use a ø38 mm hole saw with a ø6 mm center bit to drill a clean hole right at the center.

 Step 4: Install a T-nut and a Threaded Rod

-Take the second plywood piece and drill a ø20mm hole in using a Forstner bit, deep enough to just flush the head of the T-nut with the surface.
+Take the second plywood piece (the one you set aside) and drill a ø20 mm hole in the center using a Forstner bit.
+This hole should be just deep enough so the head of the T-nut sits flush with the surface — no deeper.

-TIP: Check these different ways to install a T-nut
+Check out these different ways to install a T-nut depending on your project’s needs.

 Step 5: Cut Holes for Different Star Knobs

-Place the circle on the knob jig, align all the 60-degree lines with the lines on the jig accordingly, and fix the circle in position with a wing nut.
+- Place the circle on the jig, align the lines with the base design, and fix it in place with a wingnut.

 Step 6: Finish the Star Knobs